The purest form of a Forex broker? An honest opinion on the ECN model

 The risk management aspect

-The FX market is saturated with ultra-volatile assets, and the aspect of risk hedging is particularly relevant for brokers who include in their portfolio such instruments as, for example, cryptocurrencies.
+The FX market is saturated with ultra-volatile assets, and the aspect of risk hedging is particularly relevant for brokers who include in their portfolio such instruments as, for example, digital assets.
 The ECN/STP model eliminates the scenario where sharp movements in asset prices can take down a brokerage business, as all prices are determined by liquidity providers.

 The technological aspect